 Watershed associations, towns, and individuals across Massachusetts are involved in the RIFLS program.
 To learn more about where we work and the data we have collected, click here.

-Currently DER has four streamflow-related Priority Projects.
+DER manages a number of Streamflow Priority Projects.
 The Jones River Flow Restoration Project is a good example.